March 12th 2020

 Here’s how to make hand sanitizer at home, plus tips for using it properly.

-biomedical PhD broke down what you’ll need to make hand sanitizer at home.
+A biomedical PhD broke down what you’ll need to make hand sanitizer at home.
 You might have several of these items around already, and if not, they’re likely more available than Purell is at the moment.
 We've included links to where you can get some of these ingredients online.

 Step 1: Mix the rubbing alcohol, aloe vera and optional essential oil in a bowl with a spoon.
 Be careful to keep pure alcohol away from your skin.